abklein1/generation_y2k/README.md

 ### Known Bugs

 - Graph visualization of rooms can be hard to read due to overlapping labels
-- Graph visualization of rooms cannot handle drags or movement of entities/rooms
+- Graph visualization of rooms cannot handle dragging of connections/ allows connections to be moved
 - Initial staff assignment is not efficient and sometimes runs out of available teachers

 ## Release 0.0.6